 A Complete Guide to Adhoc Testing with Practical Examples

-Adhoc testing is an informal, unstructured testing approach where testers explore a software application by instincts instead of predefined plans or test cases.
+Adhoc testing is an informal and instinct-driven testing method where testers explore software apps without predefined plans or test cases.
+Check out examples here!

 A Complete Guide to Adhoc Testing with Practical Examples